-Last summer during a visit to Northern Ireland I drove eastwards along the Antrim coast from Portrush down through to Larne.
-The weather had been truly awful the entire week but on that day it was glorious.
+Last summer during a visit to Northern Ireland I drove eastwards along the Antrim coast from the resort of Portrush down through to the port of Larne.
+The weather had been truly awful the entire week but on that day it was absolutely glorious.
 At times like these the Causeway Coast across Counties Londonderry and Antrim opens up some of the most magnificent stretches of scenery to be seen anywhere in the British Isles - matching anything to be found in the Scottish Highlands or the English West Country.
-The coastal route itself may even be unparalleled in grandeur in Western Europe itself.

 Between Bushmills and Ballycastle I halted briefly at Portbraddan beside White Park Bay.
 There are only a literal handful of houses situated here in this coastal hamlet alongside what is apparently the smallest church in Ireland - though there are questions as to its authentic status as such.